SpaceX CRS-22: ISS Roll Out Solar Arrays (iROSA)

-First pair of new roll-out solar arrays, namely, 2B and 4B; using XTJ Prime space solar cells, based on design tested at ISS in 2017.
+First pair of new roll-out solar arrays, namely, 2B and 4B, using XTJ Prime space solar cells, based on a design tested at ISS in 2017.
 They will be delivered to the station in the unpressurized trunk of the SpaceX Cargo Dragon CRS-22 spacecraft.
 A second pair was delivered to the ISS on CRS-26 in late 2022, followed by another pair on CRS-28 due to be delivered in June 2023.
 The installation of these new solar arrays requires two spacewalks: one to prepare the worksite with a modification kit, on 16 June 2021, and another to install the new panel, on 20 June 2021.